nessalc/lapo-presenter-notes/README.md

 1. Add a note referencing the source of the material that is being added or changed.

 ## Authors
-**Chris Ketron** - initial compilation of LAPO source material and additional research and validation
+**Chris Ketron** - Initial compilation of LAPO source material and additional research and validation into these MarkDown notes pages.

 ## Acknowledgments
 Thanks to former staff of the Lake Afton Public Observatory while under the pervue of